marouaEzzaki/Ws_Videjuegos_JUnit5/README.md

 - **List Video Games:** Users can view all video games stored in the file in a readable format.

 ### Testing
 - **JUnit Testing:** The application includes unit tests implemented with JUnit to ensure all features function correctly and maintain code quality.
-All tests must pass, and a coverage report should be generated to monitor test effectiveness.

 ## Non-Functional Requirements
 - **Three-Layer Architecture:** The application follows a three-layer model: presentation, business, and data access.